chinalichen/imagencrypt/README.md

-To present the difference between AES-CBC mode and AES-ECB mode when encrypt an image.
+To present the difference between AES [CBC mode and ECB mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) when encrypt an image.

 # Origin image